Van Dijk unsure on future beyond Klopp exit

-Virgil van Dijk has cast doubt over his future at Liverpool following Jurgen Klopp's announcement to leave the club at the end of the season.
+Virgil van Dijk has cast doubt over his future at Liverpool following Jurgen Klopp's announcement that he will leave the club at the end of the season.

 Asked if he saw himself being part of the club once Klopp leaves, Van Dijk said: "That's a big question -- I don't know.